AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex2.md

 For **Representation 3**, select:

 - Channel: Non-digital
-- Placement: Non-digital - Image
+- Placement: Non-digital - Text

 Next, you need to add content.
-In this case that means adding the Image Link.
+In this case that means adding the text to be used as a call to action.

 Click **Add Content**.